 What PAAG does

 We are an advisory group made up of animal welfare organisations, trade associations and veterinary bodies.
-Defra, DAERA in Northern Ireland and the Scottish Government have endorsed PAAG’s work to promote responsible pet advertising.
+Defra, DAERA in Northern Ireland, the Welsh Government and the Scottish Government have endorsed PAAG’s work to promote responsible pet advertising.

 We aim to:

 - Ensure that where pet animals are advertised for sale this is done legally and ethically

 - Engage with websites and publications to ensure they have up to date knowledge on animal welfare issues in relation to advertising pets for sale

 - Highlight illegal adverts to website providers so that they can be removed promptly